Program Code: AAS.20515

 Total Semester Credits: 12

-- A grade of “C” (2.0) or better is required in all prerequisite courses.
+- A grade of “C” (2.0) or better is required in all courses (except courses listed in Note B).

 - For students considering the dental hygiene program it is highly recommended to schedule an appointment with a Health and Wellness Counselor/ Advisor.
 This will be an opportunity to review the dental hygiene prerequisites, discuss the student’s career choice, and possible transfer opportunities prior to starting the dental hygiene prerequisites.